Lone working legislation in Australia

 What are the main risks and hazards that lone workers face?

-According to Safe Work Australia, remote or isolated workers may be isolated from help because of where or when they are working, or the nature of the work they are doing.
+According to Safe Work Australia, lone workers may be isolated from help because of where or when they are working, or the nature of the work they are doing.

 Certain environments also increase the risk to employees, particularly those in which customers may become upset, aggressive or take advantage of a lone worker.
 Environments where alcohol, gambling and/or money are involved, as well as sensitive social work, can cause sudden mood changes and hostile behaviour.